 Many thanks to Rok and Petra from TheFifthHandShop for the additional photos.
 You can find their shop over here on Etsy.

 Many thanks to Dragoslav of Design70Shop for the all the help.
 You can find his shop on Etsy over here.

 Harvey Guzzini Best Pendant Lamp

-Materials: Brown degrading acrylic lampshade, white on the inside.
-Opal glass diffuser.
-Chrome lid.
+Materials: Brown degrading rounded round acrylic lampshade, white on the inside.
+Opal glass globe diffuser inside.
+Round chrome lid on top.
 Some chrome and metal parts.
-Bakelite socket.
+Bakelite E27 socket.

 Cord Length: 80 cm / 31.49”